mgmt-sa-tiger-team/sap-hana-workshop/provisioner/README.md

 # automatically installs Tower to control node
 towerinstall: true

+## if you want to use satellite specify it by FQDN here, make sure it's accessible by
+## student nodes, has the appropriate content, content views, subscriptions and activation
+## keys.
+Leaving this undefined will cause the playbook to register the RHEL VMs to RHSM
+# satellite_host:

+## alternatively specify rhn credentials to register with RHSM, Satellite will not use these
+## values, it relies on activation keys
+# rhn_username:
+# rhn_password:
+# rhn_subscription: subscription name

+## setting saptinstall to true will cause the paly book to run Labs 1 & 2 automatically
+## to reduce the duration of the workshop and allow for more "cooking show" experience
+sapinstall: false

 ```

 If you want to license Ansible Tower you must copy a license called tower_license.json into this directory.
 If you do not have a license already please request one using the [Workshop License Link](https://www.ansible.com/workshop-license).